e0406370/tverbatch/README.md

     - episode_id => ep12345678
     - series_url => https://tver.jp/series/sr12345678
     - series_id => sr12345678

+The -f flag enables filtering of episodes based on the categories shown on the series page.
+If this flag is not provided, the script will attempt to download all available episodes by default.
 ```

-The episodes will then be downloaded to the **`downloads`** folder, with subtitles included where available.
+The episodes will be downloaded to the **`downloads`** folder, with subtitles included where available.